mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

  array([1, 1, 1, ..., 1, 1, 1])]
 ```

-For the first ride we see that three of the four predictions are for a single
+For the first ride/column we see that three of the four predictions are for a
-passenger while one prediction disagrees and is for two passengers.
-We create
+single passenger while one prediction disagrees and is for two passengers.
+We
-a consensus opinion by taking the mode of the stacked arrays:
+create a consensus opinion by taking the mode of the stacked arrays:

 ```python
 from scipy.stats import mode